 Clearly the most problematic single-use plastics are the ones we choose to buy and send out to our customers for our products.

 - Shipping: We use up-cycled / reused shipping materials first (as much as available), then we rely on newly-purchased shipping materials.
-Most shipping materials are made of recycled paper such as boxes, but we do also use bubble mailers, which have a plastic bubble sleeve on the inside of a recycled kraft paper exterior; recycled plastic poly mailers from EcoEnclose, and plastic bubble wrap.
-All of the plastic shipping materials can be re-used (we re-use the ones that come to us), and we feel okay about creating demand for recycled plastics by choosing recycled poly mailers, but we can have an impact by choosing less plastic material in our shipping.
+Most of the shipping materials we purchased were made of recycled paper such as boxes, but in 2019 we also used bubble mailers (which have a plastic bubble sleeve on the inside of a recycled kraft paper exterior, rendering the paper un-recyclable), recycled plastic poly mailers from EcoEnclose, and plastic bubble wrap.
+All of the plastic shipping materials can be re-used (we re-use the ones that come to us), and we felt better about creating demand for recycled plastics by choosing recycled poly mailers, but we can have an impact by choosing less plastic material in our shipping.

 2. Consider and implement the best actions to tackle the problem.

-- Walnut is committing here and now to eliminating single-use plastic bags in our product packaging – no more new single-use plastic purchases going forward.
-We have identified recycled kraft coin envelopes and wax paper sleeves as biodegradable alternatives.
-These paper alternatives will cost slightly more but the additional cost is insignificant to our material costs and will not change product prices.
+- Walnut committed to eliminating single-use plastic bags in our product packaging in 2019 and carried that through to today – no more new single-use plastic purchases.
+We identified recycled kraft coin envelopes and wax paper sleeves as biodegradable alternatives.
+These paper alternatives cost slightly more but the additional cost is insignificant to our material costs and did not change product prices.

-- Walnut will reduce reusable plastic bags in our product packaging.
-We have identified recycled kraft merchandise bags and wax paper sleeves as biodegradable alternatives.
-In some cases these paper alternatives are actually less expensive than plastics, and in other cases, the additional cost is insignificant to product pricing.
+- Walnut also eliminated re-sealable plastic bags in our product packaging in 2019.
+We identified recycled kraft merchandise bags and wax paper sleeves as biodegradable alternatives.
+In some cases these paper alternatives are actually less expensive than plastics, and in other cases, the additional cost was insignificant to product pricing.

-- Walnut will strive to reduce single-use plastics in our material purchasing and operations choices as much as possible, such as buying materials in bulk and implementing a loose tea bar in our office.
+- Walnut continues to strive to reduce single-use plastics in our material purchasing and operations choices as much as possible, such as buying materials in bulk and implementing a loose leaf tea bar in our office.

-- Walnut will keep this program going by having one point person dedicated to this initiative who will review and research all sourcing choices.
+- Walnut is keeping this program going by having one point person dedicated to this initiative who will review and research all sourcing choices (Valerie), and re-evaluating it every so often.

 How you can reduce single-use plastics

-We are writing this blog post today because we want to raise public awareness about single-use plastics.
-We were inspired to do this after reading the UN report and watching David Attenborough’s Blue Planet II while stitching together our leather goods one night.
+We are writing this blog post because we want to raise public awareness about single-use plastics.
+We were inspired to do this after reading the UN report and watching David Attenborough’s Blue Planet II and the Story of Plastic while stitching together our leather goods at night.
 We hope that by adapting the UN’s single-use plastics road map to a small business and providing our analysis transparently, we can provide a model for other small businesses to crib.

 Here’s what you can do to help: